 This blog was born out of my longstanding love of food and cooking, my interest in school food reform, and fourteen years of trying (sometimes successfully, sometimes not) to feed my kids well in a food culture that often seems to be thwarting parents at every turn.

-Because I’m working to improve school food here in Houston ISD, you’ll see a lot of discussion on TLT about school food reform and broader questions of food policy, from what’s going on in Congress to the latest developments in my district.
-But I’m just generally interested in children and food (hence my tagline: “kids and food, in school and out”), so TLT also offers an eclectic mix of kid-and-food news, recipes, essays, cookbook reviews, lunchbox ideas and more.
+Because I’m working to improve school food here in Houston ISD, you’ll see a lot of discussion on TLT about school food reform and broader questions of food policy as it affects kids, from what’s going on in Congress to the latest developments in my district.
+But I’m just generally interested in children and food, so TLT also offers an eclectic mix of kid-and-food news, recipes, essays, cookbook reviews, lunchbox ideas and more.

 Thanks for coming by, and I hope you’ll become part of the Lunch Tray community!